Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

-In the above definition the set of states $K$ of the variables in $V(F)$ is not specified for each formula, it will be considered as fixed similar to the dimension $r$.
-We say that $F$ is symmetric, if it contains only constraints with constraint-types which are invariant under the permutations of the constrained variables.
-When we relax the notion of the constraint types to be real- or $\KK$-valued functions on $K^r$ with $\KK$ being a compact space, then we speak of weighted $r$CSP formulas.
+In the above definition the set of states of the variables in $V(F)$ denoted by $K$ is not specified for each formula, it will be considered as fixed similar to the dimension $r$ whenever we study a family of $r$CSPs.
+We say that $F$ is symmetric\sindex[notions]{r@$r$CSP formula!symmetric}, if it contains only constraints with constraint-types which are invariant under the permutations of the constrained variables.
+When we relax the notion of the types to be real or $\KK$-valued functions on $K^r$ with $\KK$ being a compact space, then we speak of weighted $r$CSP formulas\sindex[notions]{r@$r$CSP formula!weighted}.

-The motivation for the name CSP is immediately clear from the notation used in Definition \ref{defcsp} if we consider constraints to be satisfied at some point in $K^n$, whenever they evaluate to $1$ there.
-Most problems defined on these objects ask for parameters that are, in the language of real analysis, global or conditioned extreme values of the objective function given by an optimization problem and a formula (which can be regarded as an instance of the former).
-Such problems are for example MAX-$r$CSP, $r$CSP, MAX-CUT, MAX-BISECTION.
-They can also be viewed as directed $r$-graphs, whose edges are decorated with constraint types (perhaps with multiple types), and we will exploit this representation in our analysis.
+The motivation for the name CSP formula is immediately clear from the notation used in \Cref{ch2:defcsp} if we consider constraints to be satisfied at some point in $K^n$, whenever they evaluate to $1$ there.
+Most problems defined on these objects ask for parameters that are, in the language of real analysis, global or conditioned extreme values of the objective function given by an optimization problem and a formula.
+A common assumption is that equivalent formulas should get the same parameter value.

+\begin{definition}[MAX-$r$CSP] Let $F$ be an $r$CSP formula over a finite domain $K$.
+Then the MAX-$r$CSP value of $F$ is given by